What Is A Press Brake And How Does It Work?

 Setup Time

-Complex jobs may require significant setup time to select tooling and configure parameters.
+Complex jobs require time to select tooling and configure machine parameters.
+Careful planning improves efficiency.

 Operator Skill